2018 year's Pros and Cons seminar addressed the issue of Rebates.

 Lucas Peeperkorn, European Commission, began by setting out some key elements of the judgements in Post Danmark I and Intel and stressed that the goal of European competition law is to protect consumers.
 He stated that there exists a rebuttable presumption of illegality regarding exclusivity rebates, and that it is generally not possible to foreclose efficient rivals whenever the price is above cost.
 He then went on to present some unresolved issues in relation to these key elements, in particular whether above-cost pricing can also be abusive and, as a corollary, the usefulness of the AEC test in the assessment of rebates.

 The AEC test, Mr Peeperkorn argued, can be neither a necessary nor a sufficient condition for the finding of an abusive pricing practice as its relevance relates directly to the theory of harm.
 If the theory of harm is exploitative, as is the case with price discrimination, or concerns a conduct that is the result of collusive conduct, for instance when retroactive rebates are used to share the market, prices may very well be above cost and applying the AEC test does not make sense.
-However, he also cautioned that when conducting the AEC test it is necessary to consider the reliability of the data.
+On the contrary, if the theory of harm is about exclusion of competitors, in principle applying the AEC test does make sense.
+However, he cautioned that when conducting the AEC test it is necessary to consider the reliability of the data.
 Furthermore, he pointed out than when carried out, the AEC test should only be used as a part of a more elaborate effects-based analysis.
 In concluding, Mr Peeperkorn addressed the practical problems that arise when identifying the existence of a non-contestable part of demand and went on to state that the dominant firm should have strong incentives to identify the contestable part in order to enact an efficient rebate scheme.

 The discussant Prof Doris Hildebrand, Founder and Managing Partner of European Economic & Marketing Consultants, brought additional perspectives to the topic by addressing the significance of the treaty change made to Article 3 TFEU with the Treaty of Lisbon.
 In particular, she stressed that the addendum that the goal of the EU is to strive for a highly competitive “social” market economy relates to the concepts of fairness and equality.
 According to Prof Hildebrand, these two concepts form the basis for an initial evaluation of whether a dominant firm is acting in a way that is consistent with how a non-dominant firm would behave by posing the question of whether a non-dominant firm would behave in the same manner.
 If this is not the case then there is reason to suspect that the motive of the dominant firm is either to exclude or to exploit.
 She went on to stress that each case must be analysed on a case-by-case basis by first defining markets and thereafter, assessing dominance and whether or not the conduct in question is likely to give rise to negative effects given the legal and economic context.
 She concluded by stressing that it is helpful to have the principles of equality and fairness in mind when evaluating whether a conduct is abusive or not.